 Particularly when we are in positions of authority, it can be difficult to allow others the right to give us good advice and share wisdom.

-There is a fear that if we change our minds, we are a flip-flopper or weak leader.
+There is a fear that if we change our minds, we will be a flip-flopper or weak leaders.

 Authority does not instantly make us all wise, so we must learn to listen to others.

 As the conflict arises, stop for a moment and decide if pride stops you from hearing your friends’ wise counsel.